Trichoptera: Hydropsychidae of Gunnison County, Colorado

 Cain,DJ; Luoma,SN and Wallace,WG 2004 Linking metal bioaccumulation of aquatic insects to their distribution patterns in a mining-impacted river.
 Environmental Toxicology and Chemistry 23, 1463-1473.

 Cuffney,TF and Minshall,GW 1981 Life history and bionomics of Arctopsyche grandis (Trichoptera) in a central Idaho stream.
-Holarctic Ecology 4(4) 252-262.
-Abstract and first page
+Holarctic Ecology 4(4) 252-262. first page on JSTOR

 Abstract: " This paper summarizes the distribution of the four species of the caddisfly genus Arctopsyche McLachlan, 1868 in North America and describes natural and man-induced factors that could account for that distribution.
 It proposes some possible future scenarios of speciation, local extirpation, or extinction."